-Please note that on these machines you do need to download and use Rosetta because ProSelect is not yet compiled to run natively on M1 machines.
+Please note that if you are using ProSelect 2019r2 or 2020r1, you do need to download and use Rosetta because, as mentioned above, these versions of ProSelect are not compiled to run natively on M1 machines.

 M1 Reported Issues

 1. The ProSelect Lightroom Plugin does not install from either the ProSelect Installer or the separate Lightroom Plugin installer.
-We have added a fix for this in the forthcoming 2020r1.5 update.
-In the meantime, you can install the plugin using Install Lightroom Plugin (under the Help Menu in ProSelect).
+We fixed this in the 2020r1.5 update.

 (We will update this article with further information as it comes to hand.)

 KnowledgeBase Article: ProSelect on OSX 11 (Big Sur)